keyle/site-gen-ocaml/README.md

 ### Benchmarks

-Because I'm a nerd I also like to run stats.
-This compares the different build.
+For fun, I ran some stats.
+This compares the different builds.
 Note that both were written pretty naively, I was new to Rust and I am new to OCaml.
 So, take those with a grain of salt.
-However the implementation logic is very similar...
+However the implementation logic is very linear and very similar...

+#### Method

+`hyperfine --warmup 5 ./sitegen    # ran for approx 400-600 iterations.`

 #### Rust version

-`  Time (mean ± σ):       4.3 ms ±   0.2 ms    [User: 2.1 ms, System: 2.0 ms]`
+`Time (mean ± σ):       4.3 ms ±   0.2 ms    [User: 2.1 ms, System: 2.0 ms]`

 #### OCaml version

-`  Time (mean ± σ):       6.4 ms ±   0.2 ms    [User: 3.5 ms, System: 2.8 ms]`
+`Time (mean ± σ):       6.4 ms ±   0.2 ms    [User: 3.5 ms, System: 2.8 ms]`

 #### OCaml bytecode version

-`  Time (mean ± σ):      21.2 ms ±   0.2 ms    [User: 17.6 ms, System: 3.3 ms]`
+`Time (mean ± σ):      21.2 ms ±   0.2 ms    [User: 17.6 ms, System: 3.3 ms]`

-#### Method

-`hyperfine --warmup 5 ./sitegen`